arall/sigint/README.md

 #### WiFi
-Start monitor mode on your WiFi device: `sudo airmon-ng start wlan1` (requires aircrack-ng) or `sudo iw phy phy2 interface add wlan1mon type monitor; sudo ifconfig wlan1mon up`.
+Start monitor mode on your WiFi device: `sudo airmon-ng start wlan1` (requires `aircrack-ng`) or `sudo iw phy phy2 interface add wlan1mon type monitor; sudo ifconfig wlan1mon up`.

+List the wifi interfaces with `sudo iwconfig`.

 Run the script in a background session (or as a daemons), change the interface if needed: